mcummings128/python-practice/test-scripts-for-learning-1/README.md

 A module is a single Python .py file, containing things like functions and classes A package is a directory that contains multiple modules and potenitially sub-packages.
 Packages are identified by containing an `__init.py__` file

 You can import these modules and packages for use via the import keyword.
-You may have to use pip, the XXXX package installer to install certain modules and packages that are not built-in by default.
-If you try to import a module/package that isn't installed, TODO
+You may have to use pip, the Python Package Installer to install certain modules and packages that are not built-in by default. pip uses PyPI, the Python Package Index, as the default source for its packages.
+PyPI has a browsable webpage at pypi.org where you can look at multiple projects (a project being a Python package published on PyPI).
+Each project has its own page you can see the details on.
+If you try to import a module/package that isn't installed, then you will get a ModuleNotFound error